Skip to main content

 • “For all of the atmosphere this game provides, nothing can save the fact that you can't really die in this game, and that really dampens any chance for this game to really scare the player.”

-The music in the game is praised for its atmospheric quality, reminiscent of Silent Hill, enhancing the overall tension and immersion.
-While the minimalist approach contributes to a haunting experience, it can also result in moments of slow pacing if players encounter obstacles.
+The music in the game is praised for its atmospheric and foreboding qualities, reminiscent of Silent Hill, enhancing the overall immersion and tension.
+While the minimalist approach contributes to a chilling experience, it can also result in slower pacing that may feel tedious if players encounter obstacles.
 Kenji Eno's composition is highlighted as a standout element, adding depth to the game's narrative.

 • “D isn't a jumpscare game at all, but the atmosphere combined with the very quiet yet absolutely brilliant soundtrack helps make this place even scarier.”